 C example

 1. Initialize QuidLM.
 This is done with the qlm_init function.
 You can use this opportunity to provide the user's credentials.
-They come into play because licenses can be configured as available only to a subset of users.
-You are free to set the user email and password to NULL if you do not intend to use this functionality.
-If you initialize the license system without specifying user email and password, QuidLM will never give those licenses to your application.
+They come into play because licenses can be configured to be available only to a subset of users.
+You may set the user email and password to NULL if you do not intend to use this functionality.
+If you initialize the license system without specifying the user email and password, QuidLM will not provide those licenses to your application.

 const char *user_email = NULL, *password = NULL;